0xProject/0x-settler/README.md

     WETH-->>User: transfer
 ```

 The above example shows the simplest form of settlement in Settler.
 We abuse some of the sequence diagram notation to get the point across.
 Token transfers are represented by dashes (-->).
 Normal contract calls are represented by solid lines.
-Highlighted in colour is the Permit2 interaction.
+Highlighted in purple is the Permit2 interaction.

 For the sake of brevity, following diagrams will have a simplified representation to showcase the internal flow.
 This is what we are actually interested in describing.
 The initial user interaction (e.g their call to Settler) and the final transfer is omitted unless it is relevant to highlight in the flow.
 Function calls to the DEX may only be representative of the flow, not the accurate function name.